csci1710/forge-language-extension-vscode/README.md

 - In the `[Extension Development Host]`` instance of VSCode, open a document in 'Forge' language mode.
   - Enter Forge code.
 The extension will emit diagnostics for syntax errors.
   - Run Forge code with the run button.
 The extension will emit diagnostics for evaluation errors.

+## HALP

+HALp is a 24 hour TA for the course, that helps students understand why their tests may not be consistent with the problem specification.
+It does so by running student tests against a correct implementation (`wheat`).

+If a test fails and:

+-  is an example, HALp lets users know that the example is invalid.
+-  is a general `test expect``, HALp offers no help.
+-  is an assertion, HALp leverages the structure of implications to generate a mutation of the `wheat` that reflects the misconception embodied in the failing assertion.
+   -  This is then run against an auto-grader, whose results are used to generate feedback.

+In doing so, HALp does not focus on every potential mismatch between the `wheat` and the student's tests.
+Rather, it focuses on those deemed important by the instructor (as reflected in the autograder), and uses those to generate feedback.

+Feedback on failing tests currently has to be instructor-provided.
+We suggest work to phrase these hints as Socratic questions.
+Instructors must annotate each autograder test with corresponding question(s).